Novell ZENworks Application Virtualization

 - Log in as the local administrator.
 (Enable local Administrator if disabled)

-- Disable services that might contact network resources or (re)start processes after reboot:
+- Disable start up apps & processes and services by running "msconfig", these might contact network resources or (re)start processes after reboot:

 Windows Firewall (all properties)